shanilmohd/Tacotron2-Text-to-Speech-model/README.md

 - If you plan to run long training sessions, consider setting up the `log_directory2` variable to copy log files to a backup location.

 **5. Running the model**
-- Run the code snippet in google colab which has a comment "Run the model".
+- Run the code snippet in google colab which has a comment "Run this code segment for using the trained model".
 - It will ask for a text input and it will create a speech output in the trained voice.

 **6. Dataset**